 - Turn off the mixer and remove half of the dough.
 Gently knead the dough together with your hands until it forms a ball.
 Set aside on a piece of plastic wrap or baking sheet.

-- Shaping the Cookies – Take 2 teaspoons of each dough at a time to make a candy cane cookie – 1. (separately) Roll each color of dough into a ball with the palms of your hands.
-2. Roll each dough ball into a rope 5 inches long.
-3. Gently press the two dough ropes together.
-3. Roll the dough rope in one direction so it starts to twist and make the swirl.
+- Shape the cookies 1.
+Take 2 teaspoons of each dough at a time to make a candy cane cookie 2.
+Separately, roll each color of dough into a ball with the palms of your hands.
+3. Roll each dough ball into a rope 5 inches long.
+4. Gently press the two dough ropes together.
+5. Roll the dough rope in one direction so it starts to twist and make the swirl.
 You can also hold one end of the rope and gently twist the other end to make the swirl.
-4. Once you have your dough swirled, roll the rope a couple more times to smooth out any seams.
-5. Gently curve the top to make the top of your candy cane.
-6. Optional – sprinkle the tops of the cookies with granulated sugar or sprinkles.
+6. Once you have your dough swirled, roll the rope a couple more times to smooth out any seams.
+7. Gently curve the top to make the top of your candy cane.
+8. Optional – sprinkle the tops of the cookies with granulated sugar or sprinkles.

-- Baking the Cookies – One baking sheet at a time – bake the cookies for 9-11 minutes, or until the edges just start to golden.
-Note – while the first baking sheet of cookies are baking, refrigerate the other baking sheet of cookies until ready.
+- Bake the cookies – One baking sheet at a time, bake the cookies for 9 to 11 minutes, or until the edges just start to golden.
+Note – While the first baking sheet of cookies are baking, refrigerate the other baking sheet of cookies until ready.

 - Cool the cookies on the baking sheet set on a wire cooling rack for 5 minutes, then transfer to the cooling rack to cool completely.
 Happy Holidays!